thundermiracle/download-artifact/README.md

 See also [upload-artifact](https://github.com/actions/upload-artifact).

+# What's the difference from the original one?

+Option `if-no-artifact` is added.
+If you don't want to fail the job, just set `if-no-artifact: ignore`.

+I created PR https://github.com/thundermiracle/download-artifact/pull/205 but no response there, so I decided to release my own one.

 # What's new

 - Download all artifacts at once
 - Output parameter for the download path
 - Port entire action to typescript from a runner plugin so it is easier to collaborate and accept contributions

-Refer [here](https://github.com/actions/download-artifact/tree/v2) for the previous version
+Refer [here](https://github.com/thundermiracle/download-artifact/tree/v2) for the previous version

 # Usage